knskamila/POSIX-fractals/report.md

 ## Conclusions

-While working on the assignment we could se the impact the use of the threads can make.
-Furthermore, the first version of the code utilized standard string functions, which made the code for a single thread and exponent 3 run for 17 seconds.
+While working on the assignment we could se the impact the use of the threads can make, allowing to shorten the execution of the program several times.
+Furthermore, the performance was clearly negatively impacted by the use of any external functions inside the loops and the use of manually written functions and hard-coded tables was crucial.
+In particular, the first version of the code utilized standard string functions, which made the code for a single thread and exponent 3 run for 17 seconds.
 Replacing these functions by pointer operations and using a lookup table of color values as char characters reduced this time to around 1 second.